About feeds

 Make available to Stitch

 A domain table with semantic tags applied to records that contain PII data should be made available to Stitch.
-A domain table that is made available to Stitch may then be configured to be used by Stitch for customer identity resolution.
+A domain table that is made available to Stitch is used by Stitch for customer identity resolution.

 Domain table data is made available to Stitch in two steps:

-1. Enabling the Make available to Stitch setting when configuring a feed or a custom domain table.
+1. Selecting the Make available to Stitch option when configuring a feed or a custom domain table.

-When enabled, the name of the domain table that is associated with the feed or custom domain table is added to a list of domain tables that are accessible to Stitch as a configuration setting.
+When selected, the name of the domain table that is associated with the feed or custom domain table is added to a list of domain tables that are accessible as a Stitch configuration setting.

-2. A list of domain tables within Stitch configuration that have been made available, after which each table that is made available to Stitch must be enabled for Stitch before it can be used by Stitch for customer identity resolution.
+2. A list of domain tables within Stitch configuration that have been made available to Stitch.
+Each table in this list must be configured for Stitch before it can be part of the identity resolution process.

 Tip